 VARIABLE RATE MORTGAGE

-A personal, pre-printed cheque with “void” written across it.
-Given to the lender for the account your mortgage payments will be coming out of as proof that the account is, indeed, yours.
+A personal, pre-printed check with “void” written across it.
+It is given to the lender for the account the mortgage payments will be coming from as proof that the account is, indeed, the borrower’s.